 Make no-knead bread with just three ingredients

-I love fresh-baked bread (who doesn’t?) but I don’t have it often because it usually takes a long time to make between the rising and the kneading.
+I love fresh-baked bread (who doesn’t?) but I don’t have it often because it usually takes a long time to make with all the rising and a lot of effort with all the kneading.
 When I’m in a hurry for some homemade goodness, though, I use my foolproof three-ingredient bread recipe that requires no kneading and takes only a few minutes to prepare.
 That’s right… three ingredients and no kneading!

 Here are the ingredients you’ll need:

 - 1/4 cup sugar

 * If you do not have self-rising flour, you can use 2-2/3 cups regular flour and add 4 tsp baking powder and 1 tsp salt.

 Stir all ingredients together in a bowl until blended and pour the batter into a lightly greased loaf pan.
 Bake at 375 degrees F for 50-55 minutes.